Support the Land & Water Conservation Fund!

 These places were protected using LWCF, a bi-partisan supported fund from off-shore drilling that gives back to counties all across the nation for conservation and recreation projects.
 And now, LWCF is in dire need of reauthorization.
 Addressing the $12 billion maintenance backlog in national parks is also a top priority and Congress needs to address both issues.

-Join CCA as we ask our elected leaders in Congress to re-authorize and fully fund this program before it expires at the end of September 2018.
+Join CCA as we ask our elected leaders in Congress to re-authorize and fully fund this program because every day it is expired means that there are no funds for future conservation.
 Call or email these local offices…

 Questions?
 Contact CCA's Executive Director, Joe Neuhof, via email@example.com